SendGrid sends email. MultiMail makes agent email accountable.

 Create a mailbox with agent identity

-Provision a mailbox via `POST /create_mailbox`.
-Each mailbox is bound to an agent identity — a cryptographic keypair that signs every outbound message.
-Recipients receive a verifiable header indicating the sending model and version.
+Provision a mailbox via `POST /v1/mailboxes` (admin scope).
+Each mailbox is bound to the operator's signing identity, and every outbound message carries a signed X-MultiMail-Identity claim.
+Recipients receive a verifiable header indicating the oversight mode and operator behind the message.
 This replaces the anonymous 'sent from our platform' pattern that SendGrid allows.

 2